KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 If you want to bring DjangoCon US to your city or volunteer, we want to hear from you!

-Fellow Board Member Adam Fast gave a lightning talk about our search for a venue for 2025 and beyond.
+My fellow Board Member Adam Fast gave a lightning talk about our search for a venue for 2025 and beyond.
 Cost continues to be a challenge.
 As they say in open source, "Given enough eyeballs, all bugs are shallow."
 Perhaps with the eyeballs of the entire community, we can find an acceptable course of action.

 <!--
 Lightning talk link and date/time